SmolAlli/Gregbot/README.md

 - Add a !pause command so the user can keep their settings but pause the bot from responding
 - Better word/syllable selection for multiple BUTTs in a sentence (i.e. make sure they aren't side by side).
 Might need to look into other ways/packages
-- Maybe have cases for specific words that get replaced
-- Allow the streamer to set specific words
+- Allow specific words/syllables to get replaced before others and allow streamers to set those
-- Allow chatters to favorite a previous generated sentence
+- Allow chatters to favorite a previously generated sentence
 - Command to show a chatter how many times the bot has gotten them
-- single word messages get ignored if under 3 syllables ignoring punctuation
-- capitalisation match what is replaced
 - ignore other bots(?)

 ## Running